yuseonk/SRVP/README.md

 # SRVP: Strong Recollection Video Prediction Model Using Attention-Based Spatiotemporal Correlation Fusion
 This is a Pytorch implementation of SRVP.
 We provide an example using **Moving MNIST** datasets in this repository.

+* **April 1, 2025 (PDT)**: This paper has been accepted to [The 7th IEEE/CVF CVPR Precognition Workshop](https://sites.google.com/view/ieeecvf-cvpr2025-precognition)

 ## Datasets
 For this example, `mnist_test_seq.npy` should be in `datasets/`.
 You can get `mnist_test_seq.npy` from [Srivastava](https://www.cs.toronto.edu/~nitish/unsupervised_video/).